Micro Unit Part Two

 Clothing Swap

-The Clothing swap was an activity that came from the idea that textiles can create an identity.
+The Clothing Swap was an activity derived from the idea that textiles can create an identity.
 We chose a name at random to determin who clothing we would wear.
 I chose Molly when I saw her name on the paper.
 I was excited.
-Molly and I have very different styles, so I figured this is an opportunity for me to see how clothing really shapes identity.
+Molly and I have very different styles, so I figured this was an opportunity for me to see how clothing really shapes identity.

 Reflection of Activity

-We had gained a few insights from this activity that relate to identity.
+We gained a few insights from this activity that relate to identity.
 I found myself starting to walk differently, and others said they felt like they had to act a certain way to conform to their outward appearance.
-While this activity pushed us to do something unconfrotasble.
-AS we are leaning towards fashion, we realized that we were really only thinking about the post-production value, when in reality, 80% of the environmental impacts of a textile can be estimated at the design stage (Gozene, 2024).
-Should we be searching for the hidden value in pre-production?
+This activity pushed us to do something uncomfortable.
+As our research seems to be leaning towards fashion, we realized that we were only thinking about the post-production value.
+When in reality, 80% of the environmental impacts of a textile can be estimated at the design stage, not after the product is sold (Gozene, 2024).

 Hidden Value Definition

-Defining hidden value is an important aspect of moving forward.
-While it's still a working definition, we have defined Hidden Value as ‘A concealed quality that when revealed increases an object's worth.’
-While creating this definition, we looked at the words separately and then placed the qualities of those definitions into our final definition.
+Defining hidden value is an important aspect of moving our project forward.
+While it's still a working definition, we defined Hidden Value as ‘a concealed quality that, when revealed, increases an object's worth.’
+While creating this definition, we considered each word separately and then mixed relevant terms into our final definition.

 Fibre Labs Tour